MicrosoftDocs/security/security-docs/Solving-TLS1-Problem.md

 Brad Turner
 Sean Stevenson

-######
-This document is provided “as-is.”
+###### This document is provided "as-is."
 Information and views expressed in this document, including URL and other Internet web site references, may change without notice.
 You bear the risk of using it.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
-You may copy and use this document for your internal, reference purposes.

-© 2017 Microsoft Corporation.
+You may copy and use this document for your internal, reference purposes. © 2017 Microsoft Corporation.
 All rights reserved.

 ## Executive Summary
 This document presents guidance on rapidly identifying and removing Transport Layer Security (TLS) protocol version 1.0 dependencies in software built on top of Microsoft operating systems.
 It is intended to